-- a) If proposal for RO emanates from the Lab/Estt which has placed the original order: CFA to be decided on cumulative basis (i.e. original cost, plus cost of ROs placed, if any, plus cost of the proposal). - b) If proposal for RO emanates from the Lab/Estt. which has not placed the original order but both the Labs/ Estts. are in same cluster: CFA to be decided on cumulative basis or DG (Cluster), whichever authority is higher. - c) If proposal for RO emanates from the Lab/Estt. which has not placed the original order and the Labs/ Estts. are placed in different cluster: CFA to be decided on cumulative basis or Secretary Defence (R&D) whichever authority is higher.
-Such cases will be forwarded to DMM/ DRDO HQrs for necessary action.
+- a) If proposal for RO emanates from the Lab/Estt which has placed the original order: CFA to be decided on cumulative basis (i.e. original cost, plus cost of ROs placed, if any, plus cost of the proposal). - b) If proposal for RO emanates from the Lab/Estt. which has not placed the original order but both the Labs/Estts. are in same cluster: CFA to be decided on cumulative basis or DG (Cluster), whichever authority is higher. - c) If proposal for RO emanates from the Lab/Estt. which has not placed the original order and the Labs/Estts are placed in different cluster: Wherever the cumulative value falls within the financial power delegated to DGs, DG (R&M) would accord approval.
+For other cases, CFA would be decided on cumulative basis or Secretary Defence (R&D) whichever authority is higher.
+Such cases will be forwarded to DFMM, DRDO HQrs for necessary action.

-10.12 Service Contracts
+10.12 SERVICE CONTRACTS: